druidowm/OccamNet_Public/README.md

 # OccamNet Implementation

 The files are organized in four folders: `analytic-and-programs`, `implicit`, `image-recognition`, and `pmlb-experiments`.
 Each contains specific code for different tasks.
+Note that the `Videos`, `analytic-and-programs`, and `image-recognition` folders are also present in an earlier version of this repository which can be found [here](https://github.com/AllanSCosta/occam-net).

 # `analytic-and-programs` and `image-recognition`
 The `analytic-and-programs` and `image-recognition` folders are structured similarly.
 The neural network architecture is specified in `neural_net.py`, and training is programmed in the file `train.py`.
 We run OccamNet through an "Experiment" interface, which is specified in a .json file present in the subdirectory `experiments`.